Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 ##### Methods/Functions

 * ``` static createWallet ``` \
   Create a wallet.
-This effectively creates its underlying Key Vault.
     * *Parameters*
         * ``` password ``` \
-          A password that is used to encrypt and decrypt the generated Key Vault.
+          A password that is used to encrypt and decrypt the generated Wallet.
             * Type: String
             * Optional: no
-        * ``` keyVaultPath ``` \
+        * ``` walletPath ``` \
           A path (or name) indicating where to store the wallet contents.
-This is dependent on the type of Key Vault store being used.
+This is dependent on the type of wallet store being used.
 If not provided, a default value is used.
             * Type: String
             * Optional: yes
     * *Returns* \